danog/MadelineProto/README.md

 ### Storing sessions

 An istance of MadelineProto can be safely serialized or unserialized.
-To serialize MadelineProto to a file, usage of the `\danog\MadelineProto\Serialization` class is recommended:
+To serialize MadelineProto to a file, you must use the `\danog\MadelineProto\Serialization` class:

 ```
 $MadelineProto = \danog\MadelineProto\Serialization::deserialize('session.madeline');